United Nations: Week 5

 We needed a place for our game show to live.
 Since our game show takes place in 2043, we needed to consider how websites and game shows would be in the future (The Future of Apps and Web, 2012).
 Would they still be on a screen, or would this game show be more interactive?
 Below is the mock-up of the Unity Games website.
 (Mishra and Takrani, 2026)

 Going into our presentation, we decided not to have a PowerPoint explaining how we reached our conclusion.
 This is a risk I have taken before in an early project, and it paid off.
 But for this project, it left the audience feeling confused, especially those who had not seen our midpoint presentation.
-Much of our feedback from the panel of partners related to context and needing more of it for this type of presentation.
-I would love to add that into the video, adding an introductory film or infographics showcasing why the UN had to do this, it would still be embedded in the video, just give our audience context that was missed.
+Much of our feedback from the panel of partners related to needing more context for this type of presentation.
+I would love to have added that into the video, adding an introductory film or infographics showcasing why the UN had to do this, it would still be embedded in the video, just give our audience context that was missed.

-Other comments praised the strong satire but felt it needed to either be a social artistic statement or a real solution for the future, not a mix of the two.
-While we tried to mix the two, choosing one might have given our project a more cohesive feel.
+Other comments praised the strong satire but felt it needed to either be a social artistic statement or a real solution for the future, not a combination of the two.
+While we attempted to combine the two, choosing one might have given our project a more cohesive feel.

 References